 This blog may contain affiliate links.
 Read our disclosure policy for more info.

 Lake Louise is one of the most beautiful places to visit in Canada if not, all of North America!
-Thanks to its picture-perfect scenery it’s one of the most popular tourist destinations in the country with approximately 3 million visitors visiting the lake annually, most of whom visit in the summer.
+Thanks to its picture-perfect scenery it’s one of the most popular tourist destinations in the country with approximately 3 million visitors visiting the lake annually, most of whom visit in the summer while touring the Rocky Mountains.

 Summer is a great time to visit Lake Louise because not only is the weather mild, but there are numerous hikes in the area that are only accessible during the summer.
 As well as that, there are several fun activities that can only be enjoyed when the weather is warm, such as white water rafting and horseback riding.